Marggie Marks

 Marggie’s Professional Bio

 Marggie is a Registered Social Worker with the Alberta College of Social Workers.
-She holds a bachelor’s degree in social work (BSW) from the University of Calgary and a master’s degree in social work (MSW) with a Trauma-Informed Practice Specialization from the University of Calgary.
+She holds a bachelor’s degree in social work (BSW) from the University of Calgary and a master’s degree in social work (MSW) with a Trauma-Informed Practice Clinical Specialization from the University of Calgary.
 Marggie also has a Bachelor of International Relations with a minor in Finance from the Universidad Externado de Colombia.

 Throughout her career as a therapist, Marggie has supported clients of all ages, including children, adolescents, and parents facing crises and various physical and emotional well-being challenges, such as anxiety, depression, and trauma.
 She is adept at case management and has ample project management experience, including project coordination for the Telehealth network across the Nunavut Territory.